CloakedWayne/Monolith_Panels/Usermods/CabbageCorp/Mini_Monolith/README.md

 This is currently only sized for 100mm tophat V0.2’s and any PFA variants like the Hex-Zero that has a 348mm vertical height.
 However, geometry is fairly easy to modify so cutting and extruding would allow different lengths for other PFA’s (please upload and share).

 Unfortunately, I forgot that monolith doesn’t have a door closure system for a trident or V0 type hinged door so I’ve just been using 3 clips to keep the door closed.
 There are future plans to integrate colony clacker and mini fridge doors down the line.
-If you like this project and want to help me get free filament, feel free to drop a like and download cad/stl’s from makerworld here (LINK)
+If you like this project and want to help me get free filament, feel free to drop a like and download cad/stl’s from makerworld here

 ## Why Mini Monolith?